devops-inside/pysound-scheduler/README.md

 ![crontab](images/main.png "Main Windows")

-Here we have current date and time, the
+Here we have current date and time, buttons to access manual player and the scheduling window.
+There is also buttons to restart or poweroff the computer (usefull on the Raspberry with only the touchscreen connected).

 ### Internal player frame